peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

-* Quiet NaN if this object or the other object is NaN, or 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
+* Quiet NaN if this object or the other object is NaN, or 0 if both objects have the same value, or -1 if this object is less than the other value, or a 1 if this object is greater.
+This implementation returns a positive number if.

 ### CompareToTotalMagnitude
     public int CompareToTotalMagnitude​(EDecimal other)